heyJatin/Astro.py/README.md

   ---

   ### Contribution:
-  This is a very basic level project, with enough contributions, we can further scale it to greater heights.
+  This is a basic level project, with enough contributions, we can further scale it to greater heights.